psenough/greener_pastures/readme.md

 Plenty of stuff i could have tried if i had had the time. :/

-Some things i also learned from talks of cer and naps62 discussing their versions after the challenge was done.
+Some things i also learned from cer and naps62 discussing their versions (with shared source) after the challenge was done.

 So here is a short list of todo optimizations:
 - The tokenizer loop could have been rewritten with a sliding window or regex